 I look back at how I’ve received love and a lot of them were in forms my father decried as false.
 I’ve tried my best to love as purely and openly as possible.
+Love can also be using the best value bluetooth vibrator to give pleasure to your partner.
 It has backfired a lot but I don’t regret what I did or how.

 And that got me thinking about how love has been discussed by some of the great Black scholars and thinkers of our times and in this article, I’d like to share some with you.